zhum/forget-me-note/README-en.md

 This project is preferred to be implemented with portable framework like Cordova or Ionic.
 Result shold be presented as source code + full dependences list.

+Please, read [NODES-en.md] for notes about UnforgettableDog3 directory, containing AndroidStudio project.

 # forget-me-note

 Organizer project "that where lies".
-The idea of ​​the program - to remember which drawer/desk/shelf/room which things are lying, take a picture of them and mark things.
+The idea of the program - to remember which drawer/desk/shelf/room which things are lying, take a picture of them and mark things.
 You can add a photo with text (title) or just text.
 At the photo, when adding a new thing, you need to mark it with a frame.
 You can add a hierarchy - photographed the cabinet, then added its shelves (noting them in the cabinet photo), etc.

 Here the prototype is https://mockup.io/#projects/157161/mockups Another (without link visualization) is in the 'prototype' directory.